When the US subprime mortgage market took the nosedive in 2008, its ripples were felt across the world.

 It seems that Fox has opted for a politically correct, middle-path approach as he shines the spotlight on both the contributors as well as the detractors of the Efficient Market theory.

-So, here’s a book which tells you the story of a once-revered edifice of finance but at the same time, appears over-cautious in its restraint from maligning any historical figures.
+So, here’s a book that tells you the story of a once-revered edifice of finance but at the same time, appears over-cautious in its restraint from maligning any historical figures.
 Fox also steers clear of mind-boggling financial mumbo jumbo and high-powered math (some may not find this aspect acceptable, though).